-This year, NCMM is offering three mobility managers the opportunity for to serve as a Mobility Management Champions for 9 months, from June until February 2021.
+This year, NCMM offered three mobility managers the opportunity to serve as a Mobility Management Champions for 9 months, from June until February 2021.
 The three selected Champions will serve as facilitators of monthly community activity on MMC, as well as other NCMM forums.
 Activities undertaken by Champions include:

 - Sharing questions and issues of their choice that are relevant to mobility management activities (example of topics may include volunteer driver programs, technology tools to support mobility management, shared-ride programs, working with TNCs, etc.;